realvizu/NsDepCop/README.md

 * Install the **config XML schema support** for Visual Studio to get validation and IntelliSense while editing the config.nsdepcop files.
   * Download the **MSI** installer from the [Releases](https://github.com/realvizu/nsdepcop/releases).
-  * Run the installer and choose the "Config XML schema support in VS" option.
+  * Run the installer and choose the "Config XML schema support in VS" option (requires admin privilege).
-  * Requires admin privilege for installing.
   * At the moment it is for Visual Studio 2015 only.

 * There's a legacy option in the MSI installer called "Machine-wide MSBuild integration" but it's not recommended any more.
-Please use the NuGet package instead.
-(More info.)
+Please use the NuGet package instead. ([More info.](doc/Help.md#machine-wide-msbuild-integration))

 ## Versions
 * See the [**Change Log**](CHANGELOG.md) for version history.